How to Install Linux Kernel Headers on Fedora

 Conclusion

-You now have the packages to install Linux kernel headers and compile NVIDIA drivers, VirtualBox kernel modules, Docker components, and custom kernel modules.
+You now have the packages to install Linux kernel headers and compile NVIDIA drivers, VirtualBox kernel modules, and custom kernel modules.
 After kernel updates, install kernel-devel for the new version with sudo dnf install kernel-devel-$(uname -r).
 Verify your setup by confirming /usr/src/kernels/$(uname -r) contains build files.

 Leave a Comment